Juan Vergara

 FINCA CAMPO ALEGRE STORY

-At Finca Campo Alegre, Juan Vergara doesn’t just grow coffee beans to prepare the drink he loves so much, he and his family have also spent some of the best moments of their lives there.
-On the farm, Juan and his wife Christine taught their daughters to ride horses and growing up there, the girls have inherited a passion for farming and coffee.
-This is the place where they have celebrated baptisms, first communions, birthdays, and weddings.
-For the family, this farm holds all their sentimental history and this special environment is where the coffee grows.
+At Finca Campo Alegre, Juan Vergara didn’t just grow coffee beans to prepare the drink he loved so much; he and his family also spent some of the best moments of their lives there.
+On the farm, Juan and his wife Christine taught their daughters to ride horses, and growing up there, the girls inherited a passion for farming and coffee.
+For the family, this farm holds all their sentimental history, and this special environment is where the coffee grows.

-Juan’s father was born in Loja and used to own a coffee farm in that region.
-Although this farm is no longer in the family, Juan still carries out the traditional practices that is father’s family did on his own farm.
-Juan lives in the Quito and is the General Director of an industrial food company, however, his coffee farm is his private paradise and escape.
-The almost four hectares of coffee really is the garden of his dreams.
-Everything that Juan Vergara does in his life, he does with love and passion, coffee is no exception, and although it is not his main source of income, it still holds a very special place in his life and is something that he couldn’t live without.
+Juan’s father was born in Loja and used to own a coffee farm there.
+The farm is no longer in the family, but Juan carried out the passion for coffee on his own farm.
+Juan lived in Quito and was the General Director of an industrial food company; however, the coffee farm was his private paradise.
+The almost 4 hectares of coffee were the garden of his dreams.
+Everything that Juan did in his life was with love and passion; coffee was no exception, and although it wasn’t his main source of income, it had a special place in his life and couldn’t live without.
+Sadly, Juan passed away due to respiratory illness in 2021.
+Still, the farm keeps producing coffee and the deliveries of coffee to Caravela’s mill are overseen by his mother, Judit Almeida.

 Farm Varieties